sevenseasofbri/tp/docs/DeveloperGuide.md

 * *Binary Tree* - A data structure wherein each node has maximum 2 child nodes, which are called the left and right node.
 * *Capacitor* - A passive electronic device with 2 terminals that stores electrical energy in an electric field.
 * *CG1111* - Engineering Principles and Practices I, a core module generally taken by Year 1 Computer Engineering students at NUS.
+* *Connected Graph* - A graph in which it is possible to get to every node in the graph through a series of edges.
 * *CS1231* - Discrete Mathematics, a core module generally taken by Year 1 School of Computing students at NUS.
 * *Digital Circuits* - A circuit wherein the signal must be one of 2 discrete logic levels - 1 or 0.
 * *EE2026* - Digital Design, a core module generally taken by Year 1 students in Electrical and Computer Engineering at NUS.
+* *Graph* - A data structure which consists of a finite set of nodes and a finite set of edges connecting them.
 * *Heap* - A tree based data structure where all the nodes are stored in a certain order.
 * *Inductor* - A passive electronic device with 2 terminals that stores electrical energy in a magnetic field.
 * *Leaf Node* - A node in a binary tree data structure whose left and right children are null.